-Alice Lloyd College operates a mandatory Student Work Program where students work in various jobs around campus to offset the operating expenses of the College (keeping costs low) and allowing students to help “pay their own way.”
-Various student aid grants such as Pell, KTG, KEES, etc., which students apply for through their FAFSAs, are applied directly to student accounts.
-Numerous privately-funded and designated endowed scholarships are also applied directly toward the cost of education; and the Alice Lloyd College grant, which is derived from a nationwide donor base, guarantees that the remaining balance is covered.
+Alice Lloyd College operates a mandatory Student Work Program where students work in various jobs around campus to offset the operating expenses of the College (keeping cost low) and allowing students to help “pay their own way.”
+Federal and state grant/scholarships, which student apply for through their FAFSAs are applied directly to student accounts.
+Numerous privately-funded and designated endowed scholarships are also applied directly toward the cost of education (tuition); and the Appalachian Leadership grant, which is derived from a nationwide donor base, guarantees that the remaining cost of tuition is covered.

 Yes, every student is required to complete their FAFSA in order to receive financial aid at Alice Lloyd.

 Each individual student will qualify for grants/scholarships based upon their Expected Family Contribution (EFC).
 The EFC is reported to the school by the U.S. Federal Government through the students FAFSA.

 Yes, most students benefit from scholarship made possible by alumni and friends who support Alice Lloyd College.
 Students who receive scholarships will be asked to write thank-you letters to their benefactors.